 “It appears that carbohydrate intolerance is more common in obese men, which would cause them to be less physically fit than obese women.”
 Researchers also assessed patients for carbohydrate intolerance, according to American Diabetes Society Guidelines.
 59 percent of men had overt diabetes or were carbohydrate intolerant, as compared to 35 percent of women.
 Researchers note that patients with carbohydrate intolerance usually suffer from metabolic syndrome, a group of medical conditions, including obesity, diabetes, and hypertension, that can lead to cardiovascular disease.

 Today, in the developed countries we have plenty of food around us.
-However, going back a century ago food was not as much available as today.
-Now, going back further thousands of years, food was scarce hence the human body developed a digestive system to absorb any bit of food ingested and gives away the least possible (just like governments, they take everything possible from you in tax and give you the least back).
+However, going back a simply one century ago food not as easily available.
+Now, going back further thousands of years, food was scarce hence the human body developed a digestive system to absorb any bit of food ingested and gives away the least possible.
 Any food not needed for the next few hours is turned into fat, which is a means of energy storage.
 Now, again fast forward to nowadays where food is abundant.
 We are eating more but the digestive system remains the same, storing all food not utilised in the form of fat.
 Nothing goes to waste.